The available course delivery options are as follows:

 If I choose a Hyflex (Face-to-Face) course, will I be able to change to an online format later in the term?

-Students may add or drop classes up to the last day to add via myUH for Fall 2020.
+Students may add or drop classes up to the last day to add via myUH for Spring 2021.
 Always review your options with your academic advisor and consider the billing schedule before considering add, drop, or swap options.

 Some courses offer a waitlist.
 If a waitlist is available, you will have the option to be placed in the waitlist queue.